FLC-QU-hep/ranger-lite/README.md

 git clone https://github.com/ThorstenBuss/ranger-lite.git
 cd ranger-lite

-# create a virtual environment (you can also use a different tool like conda)
+# create a virtual environment (you can also use a different tool)
 python3 -m venv .venv
 source .venv/bin/activate

 # install the package and its development dependencies as editable package
-pip install -e ".[dev]"
+pip install -e .
+pip install --group dev
+pip install --group test
 ```

 This repository uses [pre-commit](https://pre-commit.com/) hooks to ensure consistent code style.
 To install the pre-commit hooks, run: